 To stay on top of what’s happening in international higher ed, follow @IHEglobal on Twitter.

-Join the 11,000+ members of our LinkedIn group -- discussions with other readers, calls for ideas and other notes you won't find anywhere else.
+Join the more than 20,000 members of our LinkedIn group -- discussions with other readers, calls for ideas and other notes you won't find anywhere else.

 Become a Facebook fan and show your support.